Olympia Monthly Meeting of the Religious Society of Friends (Quakers)

 We acknowledge that this land and water is the traditional territory of the Steh-Chass people.
 The Steh-Chass people are of the Squaxin Island Tribe.
 The surrounding mountains, valleys, shorelines, and waterways are imbued with their presence.
 We seek to nurture our relationship with our Coast Salish neighbors and our shared responsibilities to this place, their homelands, where we mutually abide.

-Use the contact form below and on our contact page to send us a message.
+Use the contact form here on our contact page to send us a message.

 Meeting’s directory here – secure, login required.